rlancer/super-share/README.md

 Next add your App Engine Id and map it to point to your sub-domain

 Follow the setup instructions to wire up your sub-domain in your DNS settings

+## Roadmap

++ Email notifications for when content is viewed
++ Support for static HTML websites